JamyGolden/PlusSlider/README.markdown

         /* Arrow related */
-        createArrows : true, // Creates forward and backward navigation nextText : 'Next', // Adds text to the 'next' trigger prevText : 'Previous', // Adds text to the 'prev' trigger
+        createArrows : true, // Creates forward and backward navigation arrowsPosition : 'prepend' //Where to insert arrows in relation to the slider ('before', 'prepend', 'append', or 'after') nextText : 'Next', // Adds text to the 'next' trigger prevText : 'Previous', // Adds text to the 'prev' trigger

         /* Pagination related */
-        createPagination : true, // Creates Numbered pagination paginationBefore : false, // Place the pagination above the slider within the HTML paginationWidth : false, // Automatically gives the pagination a dynamic width paginationTitle : false, // Checks for attribute 'data-title' on each slide and names the pagination accordingly
+        createPagination : true, // Creates Numbered pagination paginationPosition  : 'append', // Where to insert pagination in relation to the slider element ('before', 'prepend', 'append', or 'after'). paginationWidth : false, // Automatically gives the pagination a dynamic width paginationTitle : false, // Checks for attribute 'data-title' on each slide and names the pagination accordingly